uni-notes/uni-notes/docs/CS_Electives/Artificial_Intelligence/03_Genetic_Algorithms.md

-## Genetic Algorithms

-It is a search technique used in computing to find true or approximate solutions to optimization and search problems.
+Search technique used in computing to find true or approximate solutions to optimization and search problems.

 - Individual - Any possible solution
 - Population - Group of all individuals